dceoy/jader-phv-adhoc/main.md

 Therefore, these events do not seem to be unconnected with diabetes.

 Hypoglycemia, which is An on-target adverse event of hypoglycemic drugs, was not associated with incretin-based drugs.
-In contrast, hyperglycemia and several other diabetic complications were associated with GLP-1 agonists.
+In contrast, hyperglycemia and several other diabetic complications were associated with GLP-1 receptor agonists.
 This could be due to ineffective cases of drugs.

 ##### Limitations